jinyang628/stomach/README.md

 ## Getting Started!

-### Create a virtual environment if you have yet to
+### Create a virtual environment if you have yet to.

 ```
 python3 -m venv venv